Seamonsters-2605/Seamonsters-2605.github.io/docs/generators/index.md

 # Generators

-This is a new way to build robots!

-One difficulty with building a robot program is timing.
-The program has to synchronize with other important systems, like constantly reading data from the Driver Station or sending data to Talons.
-That's why we've been writing robot programs the way we have so far, with a function that is called 50 times a second, and saves important state so it will know where it is when it's called again.
-You can't just have a function that runs continuously for the lifetime of the robot, it has to work around the timing of the robot program.

-*...except you actually can!*

-We can use a feature of Python called Generators.
-The original purpose of Generators was to produce sequences, however what makes them useful to us is that they can "pause" themselves at any point, to be returned to later.
-The important command here is `yield`, which causes execution to temporarily leave the function, to return later (this is built in to Python).
-We can use generators in our robots to assemble complex sequences.

-But first...

-## What is a generator?

 *Any function that has the `yield` command is a Generator*.

 Yield is like a "pause" command for a function.
 It saves the place in the function, including all of the variable values, and exits to return later.
 Since generators are "pausable," they aren't called like a normal function.
 They don't have a single return value, and they stay "active" over a period of time.
 The simplest way to call them is to use a `for` loop.